 Conclusion

-HPLIP gives Ubuntu a complete HP printing and scanning stack through CUPS, with tools for setup, maintenance, and troubleshooting.
-Use the APT packages for stability, the manual installer when you need newer device support, and the Snap Printer Application if a sandboxed printing-only workflow fits your setup.
+HPLIP is now installed on Ubuntu with a complete HP printing and scanning stack through CUPS, plus tools for setup, maintenance, and troubleshooting.
+The APT packages handle the majority of devices, the manual installer covers newer models that need a higher HPLIP release, and the Snap Printer Application provides a sandboxed alternative for printing-only workflows.
+For further hardening, consider configuring UFW firewall on Ubuntu and enabling unattended upgrades on Ubuntu to keep HPLIP current automatically.

 Very good description of the process.